Observation: Your life is a dream, yet you have failed to see it as such (because you haven’t learned to recognize a dream while dreaming).

 Tim said, “Why don’t you go see your mother instead?”

 So he did.
-As soon as he got into her place his mother started to complain about how the water they had given her (in a small glass tube) was too cold.
+As soon as he got into her apartment, the mother started to complain about how the water they had given her (in a small glass tube) was too cold.
 What?
 How could they have been so careless?
 He became agitated.
 His mother said he would have to drive two hours to a place far away to rectify this, which did not seem at all reasonable to him.

 As he walked out of her place, he saw several caregivers playing cards in the hallway.
 One of them even glared at him from behind his cards.
-So he went back inside to tell her the people were right there and all she had to do was go out and talk to them.
+So he went back inside to tell her the people were right there, and all she had to do was go out and talk to them.
 But his mother was concerned about protocol and refused.

 This only exacerbated things.
 He began to raise his voice.
 He shouted for her to understand his predicament.
 He even drummed on her arm with his fist.
 Still she refused to understand.
 Or maybe she was incapable of doing so.
 She said he could drive there and back quickly.